Inedo/inedo-docs/ProGet/advanced/assets.md

 - the asset directory name cannot be the same as another feed name

 :::attention {.analogy}
-Note: [Connectors](/docs/proget/core-concepts/feeds/connectors) and [feed replication](/docs/proget/advanced/feed-replication) are not currently supported for asset directories, but may be added in a future release.
+Note: [Connectors](/docs/proget/core-concepts/feeds/connectors), [feed replication](/docs/proget/advanced/feed-replication), and [Cloud package Storage](/docs/proget/advanced/cloud-storage) are not currently supported for asset directories, but may be added in a future release.
 Please [contact us](/contact) if you are interested in these additions.
 :::

 To create an asset directory, go to Assets > Create Asset Directory.